How To Win In Virtual Mediations

-Mediating online not too long ago seemed like a farfetched idea, and an unpopular one at that.
-In fact, there were many arguments against this type of mediation practice.
-The COVID-19 pandemic however, changed the Alternative Dispute Resolution game and in turn changed the mediation game.
+Mediating online before the pandemic seemed like a farfetched idea, and an unpopular one at that.
+In fact, there were many arguments against this type of legal practice.
+The COVID-19 pandemic however, not only changed the legal industry as a whole through leveraging technology, but also paved the way for Alternative Dispute Resolution to become a more sought after solution to ongoing litigation.
+That, in turn, changed the way we mediate.

-While coming up with arguments against online mediations are easy, there are also advantages to consider.
-In a short time, online and video mediation has become the new normal, and is continuing to gain traction in the slow evolving legal system.
+While coming up with arguments against virtual mediations are easy, there are also advantages to consider.
+In a short time, online and video mediation has become the new normal, and continues to gain traction in the now evolving legal system.

 One of the arguments for mediating virtually, as opposed to in-person, is that many people found they can mediate without traveling hundreds of miles to resolve a conflict.
-In fact, remote meetings (not to mention remote ADR Services) can save organizations millions in travel expenses, save hours on travel, and help bring environmental costs down.
+In fact, remote meetings (not to mention remote ADR Services) can save organizations millions of dollars in travel expenses, save hours on travel, bring environmental costs down, and ensure claims adjusters participate directly.

 If you understand the dynamics of virtual mediations, you can leverage them in your favor and get the best possible outcome.
 If you compare video conferencing software to the telephone, the difference is astounding.
 An average business phone call lasts five minutes.
 A short meeting can certainly be efficient, but can you imagine creating a bond with a stranger over the telephone?
 If visual cues and nuances are missing, it is very hard to build trust, especially if you can't see the room, let alone see who is in it.